benCoomes/benCoomes.github.io/_posts/2022-08-17-building-a-github-pages-site.md

 ---
 layout: post
 title:  "Building this site with Jekyll and GitHub Pages"
-date:   2022-08-17 07:17:51 -0400
+date:   2022-08-17 09:02:32 -0400
 categories: jekyll
 ---
 ## How this site was born
 I have a friend who wants to build a personal blog site and learn something about web development along the way.
-A static site would definitely suit his needs and having just join GitHub, I thought this would be a great opportunity to try the GitHub pages product and Jekyll.
+A static site would definitely suit his needs, so it was a great opportunity to try GitHub Pages and Jekyll.

-I followed [the GitHub Pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll), but ran into a few errors along the way.
+I followed [the GitHub Pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll), to set up this site.
+It mostly worked as expected, but I did experience a few errors along the way.

 ## Troubleshooting
 1. When installing Jekyll via `gem install jekyll`, I got the following error: